transcom/mymove-docs/docs/backend/guides/access-global-variables.md

 ## Overview

-In this project, we access application variables (environment variables or other variables we set for the application) by adding them to the handler context.
+In this project, we access application variables (environment variables or other variables we set for the application) by adding them to the handler config.
 Through the context we pass the variables to the functions that require them.

 ## Why we do it this way